Mimetis/Dotmim.Sync/docs/Provision.md

 * If you have a really big database, the provision step could be really long, so it could be better to provision the server side before any sync process.
 * If you have to modify your schema.
 You will have to *deprovision* then *edit* your schema then *provision* again your database.

-That's why the **Dotmim.Sync** framework contains several methods to let you control how, and when, you want to provion and deprovision your database.
+That's why the **Dotmim.Sync** framework contains several methods to let you control how, and when, you want to provision and deprovision your database.

 Each provider (inheriting from `CoreProvider`) has two main methods, basically:
 * `ProvisionAsync(string[] tables, SyncProvision provision)`